 Camille has combined her experience in client counseling with a significant and varied litigation and trial practice.
 Camille regularly defends clients in arbitrations, administrative hearings, and bench and jury trials.
-She has represented private and public employers in federal and state court, as well as in related administrative proceedings and arbitrations.
-Camille has handled and tried cases involving Title VII, sexual harassment, ADA, ADEA, FLSA, FMLA, wrongful discharge, defamation, whistle-blowing, procedural due process, equal protection, and the enforcement of covenants not to compete.
+Camille has managed and tried cases involving Title VII, sexual harassment, ADA, ADEA, FLSA, FMLA, wrongful discharge, defamation, whistle-blowing, procedural due process, equal protection, and the enforcement of covenants not to compete.
 She also regularly assists clients in mediation, arbitration and administrative hearings.

-Camille has a significant and varied litigation and trial practice, which includes the defense of leading pharmaceutical manufacturers in mass tort, coordinated litigation, and she supervised the diet drug litigation for Wyeth in Utah.
+Camille has a significant and varied litigation and trial practice, which includes the defense of leading pharmaceutical manufacturers in mass tort and coordinated litigation.
+She supervised the diet drug litigation for Wyeth in Utah.

 In 2003, Camille successfully defended the former vice president of the Salt Lake Olympic Committee in connection with an indictment arising out of the competition for the 2002 Winter Olympics, obtaining a judgment of acquittal at the close of the government’s case.